Lugano degli Angioli funicular

-The line opened in 1913.
+The line was built by the Stigler elevator company of Milan and opened in 1913.
 In 1973 it was gifted by its owner to the City of Lugano.
 The Hotel Bristol closed in 1981, and the funicular followed in 1986.
-The line remains in existence, in an abandoned state.
-In 2012 the line was listed as a cultural property of regional significance.
+In 2012 the car was removed, and the line was listed as a cultural property of regional significance.

 In April 2018 the Lugano city authorities announced a competition, with a CHF36,000 prize, for the best idea for a future for the funicular.
 In September of the same year, the same authorities requested a loan of CHF325,000 for a study into the future of the funicular and how it could form part of a wider plan for improved access to the lake.
 It is estimated that restoration as a static monument would cost CHF2.6 million, and a return to operation would cost CHF5.5 million.

+The Angioli funicular was once one of four funiculars within the Lugano area.
+The other three are still in use, and are the Città–Stazione funicular, the Monte Brè funicular, and the Monte San Salvatore funicular.